Azure/retail-ai-enhanced-search/docs/02_DeploymentFlow.md

  In the script we are setting the "dataChangeDetectionPolicy" property in your data source definition.
 This is done to enable [incremental indexing](https://learn.microsoft.com/azure/search/search-howto-index-cosmosdb#indexing-new-and-changed-documents).
 The property tells the indexer which change tracking mechanism is used on your data.

 - For Azure Cosmos DB indexers, the only supported policy is the "HighWaterMarkChangeDetectionPolicy" using the “_ts (timestamp)” property provided by Azure Cosmos DB.

-However you can also choose to place the [products.csv](../data/AzureSearch/data/products.csv) inside Azure SQL (when working with structured data) or Storage Account (when working with unstructured data).

 > :memo: **Note:**
 Modifying the source for data or content of data might need the implementor to manually take care of the dependencies in the config.json file and createIndex.py file.
 The images shown earlier reflect the fields to consider in config.json file.
 The createIndex.py file will have to be modified at various locations pointing to the right source and definitions.
 The Search & OpenAI endpoints for client will also change accordingly.